Tanisaki witness relations for harmonic differential forms: Introduction

 \subsection{Acknowledgements}

 \Cref{que:main}, the observation \eqref{eq:Phi_condition}, and the first computationally discovered Tanisaki witness relations are due to Brendon Rhoades, without whom this paper would not exist and whom I heartily thank.
 Thanks also go to Nolan Wallach for collaboration on related projects and Dani\"el Kroes for useful discussion on the bijection $\Phi_n$ from \Cref{sec:bijection}.
+Finally, I must also thank the anonymous referee for their careful reading of the manuscript and excellent suggestions.